foqrul1/obsidian-notes/Reverse Proxy.md

 Now we are going to Reverse Proxy:
-User request to reverse proxy server that redirect to different
+User request to reverse proxy server that redirect to different port/page/url.
+Suppose, you are searching in Amazon website for mobile. you will be